Uniformly most reliable three-terminal graph of dense graphs

-{{\bf Abstract:} Suppose that every edge of a graph $G$ survives independently with a fixed probability between $0$ and $1$.
-The three-terminal reliability is the connection probability of the fixed three target vertices $r,s$ and $t$ in a three-terminal graph.
-This research focuses on the uniformly most reliable three-terminal graph of dense graphs with $n$ vertices and $m$ edges in some ranges.
-First, we give the locally most reliable three-terminal graphs of $n$ and $m$ in a certain range for $p$ close to $0$ and for $p$ close to $1$.
-And then, we prove that there is no uniformly most reliable three-terminal graph with certain ranges of $n$ and $m$.
-Finally, some uniformly most reliable graphs are given for $\binom{n}{2}-2$ ($4\leq n\leq 6$) and $\binom{n}{2}-1$ ($n\geq5$).
-This study of uniformly or locally most reliable three-terminal graph provides helpful guidance for constructing highly reliable network structures involving three key vertices as target vertices.}
+A graph $G$ with $k$ specified target vertices in vertex set is a $k$-terminal graph.
+The $k$-terminal reliability is the connection probability of the fixed $k$ target vertices in a $k$-terminal graph when every edge of this graph survives independently with probability $p$.
+For the class of two-terminal graphs with a large number of edges, Betrand, Goff, Graves and Sun constructed a locally most reliable two-terminal graph for $p$ close to $1$, and illustrated by a counterexample that this locally most reliable graph is not the uniformly most reliable two-terminal graph.
+At the same time, they also determined that there is a uniformly most reliable two-terminal graph in the class obtained by deleting an edge from the complete graph with two target vertices.
+This article focuses on the uniformly most reliable three-terminal graph of dense graphs with $n$ vertices and $m$ edges.
+First, we give the locally most reliable three-terminal graphs of $n$ and $m$ in certain ranges for $p$ close to $0$ and $1$.
+Then, it is proved that there is no uniformly most reliable three-terminal graph with specific $n$ and $m$, where $n\geq7$ and $\binom{n}{2}-\lfloor\frac{n-3}{2}\rfloor\leq m\leq\binom{n}{2}-2$.
+Finally, some uniformly most reliable graphs are given for $n$ vertices and $m$ edges, where $4\leq n\leq 6$ and $m=\binom{n}{2}-2$ or $n\geq5$ and $m=\binom{n}{2}-1$. }